 Dynamics: Little and light.
 The listener may float and does not have to land on earth hardly.

-A constant, peaceful, relaxed, cadence, that gets repeated as a mantra, like to become in trance, will do well.
+A constant, peaceful, relaxed, cadence, that gets repeated as a mantra,

 Listen to the example.